aaronodonoghue96/888-spectate-exercise/README.md

 ## Features

+### Intro
+* If the user does not add anything to the end of the URL, they will be given a message with instructions on how to use the API to access sports, events or selections

 ### Create
 * Users can create a sport, event or selection using a GET request, using "/sports", "/events" or "/selections" followed by the query string with the required parameters